pearjo/knut-server/docs/source/gettingstarted.rst

 are implementing the actions needed to execute a command.

 For example, lets switch a light which is plugged into a RF controllable socket.
-The light API :py:class:`knutapis.Light` class calls a method of the light service :py:class:`knutservices.rflight.RFLight`, which switches the socket according to a parsed status in a back-end.
+The light API :py:class:`knut.apis.Light` class calls a method of the light service :py:class:`knut.services.rflight.RFLight`, which switches the socket according to a parsed status in a back-end.

-Clients can send requests to the server using the protocol specified in :py:class:`knutserver.KnutTcpSocket`.
+Clients can send requests to the server using the protocol specified in :py:class:`knut.server.KnutTcpSocket`.
 The payload is API specific.
 Therefore have a look at the specific :ref:`knutapis` to see what payloads are requested for the individual messages.
 The information flows as following: